A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification: Experimental Study

-In this section, we present an experimental analysis of the \system\ metric for two application domains.
-Our primary goal is to demonstrate the value of {\system} compared to other standard metrics when evaluating ML models over real-world imbalanced data classification problems.
+We now present an experimental analysis of our new framework for three application domains.
+Our goal is to demonstrate the value of {\system} compared to existing metrics when evaluating ML models over real-world imbalanced data classification problems.
 As we will show, often times a traditional metric like $Accuracy$ or $BalancedAccuracy$ will make classifier $A$ seem preferable to classifier $B$, when in reality classifier $B$ is superior.
-In addition, we also provide a brief analysis of how \system\ can positively impact, not only the testing of models, but also their \emph{training}.
+In addition, we also provide an analysis of how \system\ can positively impact, not only the testing of models, but also their training.
+Details of our experiments (incl. code, data, and examples) can be found on GitHub\footnote{https://github.com/2023-07-03/weighted-balanced-accuracy} and in the appendix.